Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Limiting Containers

-{: .deprecated }
-> In its current state, this event is, not bad, but suboptimal and my be reworked in the future to be more flexible

 TFC has an item size feature which it uses to limit which items can go into its containers.
 KubeJS TFC allows you to somewhat replicate this behavior with other mods' containers, with some limitations

 - It will only be able to apply to a container which registers a `MenuType`